In this article:

 Where to start with Claude persistent memory

-One last honest note: none of this runs itself.
 No memory system, no matter how well architected, can replace the human judgment that decides what to codify, what to leave out, and when something’s gone stale.
-The architecture does the heavy lifting — once a fact is curated, it stays put; once a decision is filed, it carries forward — but I still have to remember to use it, and to run periodic health checks on the system, the content, and the memory itself.
-The system isn’t a substitute for discipline.
-It’s a multiplier on it.
+The architecture does the heavy lifting — once a fact is curated, it stays put; once a decision is filed, it carries forward — but the quality depends on showing up to maintain it.

 I don’t use AI to replace thinking.
 I use it to never think the same thing twice.
 That’s only possible if the memory layer underneath is shaped for the kind of thinking you actually do — and if I keep showing up to maintain it.